stephmgutierrez/deep-learning-challenge/README.md

 Summary:
 The model was able to achieve a 74% accouracy (0.7370).
-While this is a decent achievement, perhaps using another model such as Random Forest would be more beneficial since Random Forests are less influenced by outliers and this is a popular model used by banks and the stock market.
+While this is a decent achievement, perhaps using another model such as Random Forests would be more beneficial since Random Forests are less influenced by outliers and this is a popular model used by banks and the stock market.